BIBLE PASSAGE:

 “I sure could use some encouragement right now”

-who are there to encourage them and inspire the spectators
+who encourage them and inspire the spectators to cheer for them

-to cheer for them as well.
-It may cause you wonder,
+as well.
+It may have caused you to wonder,

 “Why can’t I have just one